 For example, if your score is a 640, you’re only 10 points shy of going from “poor credit” to “fair credit.”
 Knowing your credit score can also help you be a better negotiator if you’re looking for in-house dealer financing.

 Whether you’re on the verge of a new credit score category or simply want to position yourself on a better path to good credit, start taking the right steps now.
 There are plenty of things to do both in the short-term and the long-term.

 If you have flexibility in when exactly you need to buy a car, consider waiting until you have time to give your credit score a boost.
-Even if you need a car quickly, there are some things you can do that don’t take as long to be reflected in your credit score.
+Even if you need a car quickly, there are some things you can do that don’t take as long to be reflected in your credit scores.

 Just know that there is a lag in credit bureaus updating information, so regardless of what you choose to do, you won’t see next-day results.
 Still, if you plan even just a bit in advance you can ideally improve your chances of an auto loan approval and even get a better interest rate.

 If your problem stems from a short credit history rather than a bad one, try being added as an authorized user on a relative’s oldest credit card.